wp-plugins/travel-search/readme.txt

 == Frequently Asked Questions ==

 = How much money can a Travelgrove Affiliate earn = The commission earned by an affiliate in a month varies from one affiliate to the other and is a factor of volume, traffic quality, conversion rate and booking rate.
-In March 2012 the maximum pay-out was $2,000.
+In the past, we have had affiliates generating anywhere from a few dollars to many thousand dollars a month.

 == Screenshots ==